charliecalvert/charliecalvert.github.io/_posts/2023-04-27-john-20-11-mary-at-tomb.markdown

 ## [Luke](https://app.logos.com/books/LLS%3A1.0.710/references/bible%2Besv.63.23.56)

-- **Who**: Mary Magdalene and Joanna and Mary the mother of James and the other women with them
+- **Who**: Unclear, but perhaps: Mary Magdalene and Joanna and Mary the mother of James and the other women with them
 - [Luke 23:56 Search](https://www.google.com/search?q=Luke+23+56)
 - [Luke ESV](https://app.logos.com/books/LLS%3A1.0.710/references/bible%2Besv.63.23.56)